 Why Is My Air Conditioner Tripping the Circuit Breaker?

-• Check your air filter to see how dirty it is.
+- Check your air filter to see how dirty it is.
 When your filter is dirty, your air conditioning unit has to work very hard and longer to circulate the air through the filter.
 This will cause the blower to draw more electricity and possibly trip the breaker.
+Check your filter regularly and clean or replace it as needed (usually every 1-3 months).

-• Your air conditioner has an inside unit and an outside unit.
+- Your air conditioner has an inside unit and an outside unit.
 The outside unit is also susceptible to dirt and debris that can clog it up.
 Again, a dirty air conditioner unit is a unit that works too hard and can cause a tripped breaker.
+Debris like leaves, twigs, or even grass clippings can accumulate around the outdoor unit, hindering airflow and causing the compressor to overheat.
+Regularly clear away any obstructions to ensure proper ventilation.

 There are several problems with your air conditioner that could cause your breaker to trip.
 If you cannot easily discover the problem, call Hoffman Cooling & Heating and have us take a look.